Egypt demonstrators reject Mursi call for dialogue

 As well as relying on his Brotherhood power base, Mursi may also tap into a popular yearning for stability and economic revival after almost two years of political turmoil.

-Egypt’s pound hit an eight-year low on Thursday, reversing gains made on hopes that a $4.8 billion IMF loan would stabilize the economy.
+Egypt’s pound hit an eight-year low on Thursday, reversing gains made on hopes that a $4.8 billion IMF loan would stabilise the economy.
 The stock market fell 4.6 percent.

-Additional reporting by Edmund Blair and Marwa Awad; Writing by Alistair Lyon and Peter Graff; Editing by Louise Ireland